 NOTE: Children may be assigned a volunteer to lead the horse until the child is comfortable, and able to control the horse on their own.
 Children will still have reins to steer, but for their safety we will keep them on lead until they are deemed ready to ride without assistance.
 The riding instructor will assess whether or not a rider requires a leader.

-AVAILABILITY - please email to be added to our waitlist for an open spot if we are full on a specific day
+AVAILABILITY - We run lessons on the following days.
+Please email for availability, you can be added to our waitlist for an open spot if we are full on a specific day or time.

 Each lesson is 1 hour.
 Riders for the most part will be riding in lessons, we however also incorporate theory, ground work and on occasion a trail ride depending on rider experience.
 Theory and ground work are an important part of lessons, increasing the participants knowledge in horse care/handling.
 We believe that riders should be involved in all aspects of horse care and handling, in addition to learning how to ride and advancing in the sport.

 Participants will be learning about:

 - Horseback Riding

 - Safety around horses